nils-werner/dump_db/README.markdown

 To enable the restore-feature you need to do so manually using the following line in your array:

 		'restore' => 'yes'

+## Database downloads

+In some occasions you don't want DumpDB to save your database into the files on your server (i.e. a server that can only pull from your repositories).
+For these cases you can provide an option like

+		'dump' => 'download'

+or

+		'dump' => 'text'

+This will either force your browser to `download` the dump or display it as `text` in your browser window without touching the files on your server.
+An additional help-text will be displayed showing that you're in one of these two modes.